salesforcecli/plugin-packaging/messages/package_install.md

 # packageInstallInProgress

 PackageInstallRequest is currently InProgress.
 You can continue to query the status using
-%s package:install:report -i %s -u %s
+%s package:install:report -i %s -o %s

 # packageInstallError